Leave No One Behind in Times of Change: Navigating Crisis, Sustaining Inclusion

 International Civil Society Centre

-Alexandra joined the Centre in January 2022.
-Her background is in Political Science and International Relations.
-She holds a MA in International Relations from Leiden University in the Netherlands next to her BA in Political Science and History from the University of Tübingen, Germany.
-In her master thesis, Alexandra wrote about the humanitarian impacts of migration agreements.
-During her studies, she was strongly engaged in voluntary work with different international organisations.
+Alexandra is working as Programme Officer in the Solidarity Action Network and Scanning the Horizon projects of the Centre.
+She joined the Centre in January 2022 as the Executive Assistant and changed into the Programme Team in December 2023.
+Her role at the Centre involves addressing anti-rights actors, overseeing futures and foresight initiatives within the Scanning community, managing the SANE Resource Hub, and organising events.
+She is strongly engaged in voluntary work with different international as well as local organisations with a background in Political Science and International Relations.
+She holds a MA in International Relations from Leiden University next to her BA in Political Science and History from the University of Tübingen.
 She has lived in Germany, the UK, the Netherlands as well as Jordan and is currently living in Berlin.

 Shaping the Future of Civil Society: Reflections from the YMCA Accelerator Summit